nicosalvato/wolisso_inventory/README.md

 # wolisso_inventory
-A web application that allows to manage an inventory.
+The backend of a web application that allows to manage an inventory.
 Originally created for St. Luke Catholic Hospital in Wolisso, Etiopia.